backstage/backstage/docs/getting-started/configuration.md

 You'll use the connection details from the previous step.
 You can set the `POSTGRES_` environment variables prior to launching Backstage, or remove the `${...}` values and set actual values in this configuration file.
-The default port for PostgreSQL is 5432 or 5433, and the host name could be 127.0.0.1 if installed locally.
+The default port for PostgreSQL is `5432` or `5433`, and the host name could be `127.0.0.1` if installed locally.
 In general, using connection details in a configuration file is not recommended.
+But this is a

 Start the backstage app: